flowsforapex/apex-flowsforapex/docs/variableExpressions.md

 - For Task-type BPMN objects, ( i.e., bpmn:task, bpmn:scriptTask, bpmn:manualTask, bpmn:serviceTask, bpmn:userTask), variable expressions can be executed ***before-task*** and ***after-task***.
 - For Gateway type BPMN objects, ( i.e., bpmn:exclusiveGateway, bpmn:inclusiveGateway, bpmn:parallel Gateway, and bpmn:eventBasedGateway), variable expressions can operate **before-split**** and **after-merge****.
 - For Event-type BPMN objects (i.e., bpmn:startEvent, bpmn:endEvent, bpmn:intermediateCatchEvent, bpmn:intermediateThrowEvents, bpmn:boundaryEvents), variable expressions can be evaluated ***on-event***.
-In addition, as there can be a long interval between a timer event becoming current and the timer firing, timer events can be triggered when they become current using the ***before-event*** triggering point.
+In addition, as there can be a long interval between a timer event becoming current and the timer firing, timer-based events can be triggered when they become current using the ***before-event*** triggering point.

 ### Handling Errors in Variable Expressions